SleepyJimmy/Restaurantpage_javascript/README.md

-# Restaurantpage_javascript
+# Restaurantpage Javascript
-This project was to practice Javascript webpacks
+This project was to practice Javascript webpacks.

+Check out the website <a href="https://sleepyjimmy.github.io/Restaurantpage_javascript/">here</a>.